boutdara/capstone/README.md

 **REPOSITORY**
 ==============
-The repository includes a Code folder with all the relevant code formatted in ipynb, python, or sql files, a Project Specifications folder with the data platform, a list of data sources, the executive summary, and project plan all in PDF format.
+The repository includes a Code folder with all the relevant code formatted in ipynb, python, or sql files with a single pickle file also included.
+The pickle file for the machine learning model in the dashboard is named "Capstone_ML2".

-The pickle file for the machine learning model in the dashboard is included.
-It is named "Capstone_ML2".
+The repository also includes a Project Specifications folder with the data platform, a list of data sources, the executive summary, and project plan all in PDF format.

 Other deliverables are included in the github as pdf files.